wainwrightmark/capacitor_bindings/README.md

 These can be used from framework that builds with trunk e.g. yes, sycamore, seed, etc.

-***This project is in the very early stages and unstable .
-Do not use it in production!***
+**_This crate is still in the early stages.
+Use at your own risk.
+When capacitor make breaking changes, this crate will make breaking changes to stay up to date._**

-I have successfully used this to build both iOs and Android apps.
+I have successfully used this to build both iOS and Android apps.

 In the Setup section below I explain how you can have a single version of your code and which can be built for both web and mobile platforms.